postsharp/Metalama.Documentation/content/conceptual/aspects/diagnostics.md

 ## Validating the target code after all aspects have been applied

-When your aspect's  `BuildAspect` method is executed, it sees the code model as it was _before_ the aspect was applied.
+When your aspect's `BuildAspect` method is executed, it views the code model as it was _before_ the aspect was applied.

 If you need to validate the code after all aspects have been applied, see <xref:aspect-validating>.